 These liners are typically used in non-corrosive environments.
 If acids were to spill on this material, action must be taken as corrosion will occur.
 This liner is very economical and is heat-resistant.

 When considering a steel option, fume hood liners typically come in Type 304 or Type 316 Stainless Steel.
-These type of liners are designed to provide greater life expectancy in harsh environments.
+These types of liners are designed to provide greater life expectancy in harsh environments.
 The difference between the two is their makeup.
 Type 304 stainless steel contains 18% chromium and 8% nickel while Type 316 contains 16% chromium, 10% nickel, and 2% molybdenum.
 The molybdenum is added to help resist corrosion to chlorides.

 Type 304 is the most versatile and widely used of the austenitic stainless steels.
 It is resistant to oxidation, corrosion, and durable.
 This material is very easy to clean and can come in a variety of finishes and appearances.